We’re HigherTrek and we love investing in the next generation of Christian leaders.

 I want all young men to have the opportunity to experience discipleship in a way that ignites their faith and leads them to really following Jesus for a lifetime.
 This ministry changed my life in my early twenties and I’m honored to still be a part of what God has been doing through HigherTrek ever since.

-I’m in my eighth year on staff with HigherTrek and I’m reminded now more than ever that the local church will be the primary vehicle by which the world gets changed.
+I’m in my tenth year on staff with HigherTrek and I’m reminded now more than ever that the local church will be the primary vehicle by which the world gets changed.
 In order for that to happen we need spiritually healthy families, and to have spiritually healthy families we need spiritually mature men.
 I invest my life into this ministry because the investment made in me during HigherTrek didn’t just help me out a little then fade away, it is having a generational impact on my family.
 This happened not because of revelatory content but because of an environment that fostered trust, vulnerability and acceptance.

 It feels crazy to think the first disciples were in their teens and early 20’s when they started following Jesus, but it shouldn’t.
 No wonder four of the five great mission movements in history were started by college students.
 Historically, young men have a track record of changing the world.
 Being a part of HigherTrek means being a part of equipping young men for a life of discipleship, to change the world.